Insulin resistance is spreading quickly amongst men.

-Insulin resistance is a condition where the pancreas does not make sufficient amounts of insulin, or the insulin it produces does not work properly.
-Since insulin is the hormone that controls our blood sugar levels, it can have a devastating effect on our health.
+Insulin resistance is a condition where the pancreas does not produce sufficient amounts of insulin, or the insulin it produces does not work properly.
+Since insulin is the hormone that controls our blood sugar levels, this can have a devastating effect on our health.

 Insulin resistance among men is on the rise, so there are certain symptoms and signs that you should be in the lookout for.
-These include:

 - Dark Skin Patches –

-Referred to as “acanthosis nigricans”, these dark skin patches often form in the armpits, elbows, knees, armpits, groin, knuckles and the back of the neck.
+Referred to as “acanthosis nigricans”, these dark skin patches often form in the armpits, elbows, knees, groin, knuckles and the back of the neck.
 These patches usually have a “velvety” feel to them.

-Skin Tags –
+- Skin Tags –

 Skin tags can be found in the same spots as acanthosis nigricans, but look a bit different.
 Skin tags are small, non-cancerous bumps that can range in size from that of a pimple to that of a marble.
 They are typically the same color as the skin, but might sometimes be a little bit darker.

-Increased Waist Size –
+- Increased Waist Size –

 Since weight-gain is commonly associated with insulin resistance, experts say that you should be weary of your waistline going over 40 inches.